 Compensation Element Basis for Measurement Alignment with Pay-for-Performance Philosophy Annual Cash Compensation Base Salary Individual performance based on primary duties and responsibilities and market competitiveness.
 Competitive compensation required to attract and retain highly qualified executives.
 Annual Incentive Bonus Economic profit and modified operating cash flow.
 Use of economic profit and modified operating cash flow metrics drives long-term operating performance and long-term increase in shareholder value.
-Long-Term Equity Compensation Performance-Based Restricted Stock Awards (approximately two-thirds of total long-term equity compensation) Total shareholder return relative to industry peer group and return on invested capital versus a target, in each case over a three-year performance period.
+Long-Term Equity Compensation Performance-Based Restricted Stock Awards (approximately two-thirds of total long-term equity compensation) Total shareholder return relative to a published index of industry peers and return on invested capital versus a target, in each case over a three-year performance period.
 Provides incentive to outperform and deliver superior shareholder returns relative to peers and to efficiently utilize the Company's capital.
 Aligns NEOs with interests of Shareholders and promotes commitment to the long-term performance of the Company.
 Time-Based Restricted Stock Awards (approximately one-third of total long-term equity compensation) Long-term stock price appreciation.
 Aligns NEOs with interests of Shareholders and promotes commitment to the long-term performance of the Company.

-The allocation of 2022 target total direct compensation for our CEO and for our other NEOs among these various components is set forth in the materials on page 11 in the Proxy Statement Summary that highlight the Company's emphasis on "at risk" and equity-based compensation.
+The allocation of 2023 target total direct compensation for our CEO and for our other NEOs among these various components is set forth in the materials on page 11 in the Proxy Statement Summary that highlight the Company's emphasis on "at risk" and equity-based compensation.

 Pay-for-Performance Alignment - Performance-Based Compensation.
 The Company has developed an executive compensation program that is ownership-oriented and that rewards the attainment of specific annual and long-term goals that will result in improvement in shareholder value.
 Approximately two-thirds of our NEOs' share awards are performance-based.
-Vesting is based on two performance metrics: the Company's relative total shareholder return ("TSR") against a peer group and the Company's return on invested capital ("ROIC").
+Vesting is based on two performance metrics: the Company's relative total shareholder return ("TSR") against a published index of industry peers and the Company's return on invested capital ("ROIC").
 Annual incentive bonuses are also based on two performance metrics: the Company's modified operating cash flow ("MOCF") and its economic profit.

-Based on the Company's over-performance for the measurement periods related to the vesting of performance-based shares in 2020, 2021, 2022 and 2023, the Company's NEOs, including the CEO, received awards that were 21.3%, 48.5%, 62.6% and 25.7% above target.
-Based on the Company's under-performance for the measurement periods related to the vesting of performance-based shares in 2018 and 2019, the Company's NEOs, including the CEO, forfeited 100% of the targeted vestings of performance-based shares.
-For 2022, based on the Company's under-performance on both the MOCF and economic profit components of the annual incentive bonus, corporate-level NEOs (including the CEO) received bonuses that were 63.5% below target.
+Based on the Company's performance for the measurement period related to the vesting of performance-based shares in 2024, the Company's NEOs, including the CEO, received TSR-based awards that were 54.4% below target and ROIC-based awards that were 100% above target.
+For 2023, based on the Company's over-performance on the MOCF component and under-performance on the economic profit component of the annual incentive bonus, corporate-level NEOs (including the CEO) received bonuses that were 52.5% above target.
+The Company's corporate-level NEOs received annual incentive bonuses for 2022 that were 63.5% below target level and NEOs have forfeited 100% of their performance share vestings for two years out of the last ten.
 The Committee views these outcomes as demonstrative of the Company's "pay-for-performance" philosophy.

 Role of the Compensation Committee.
 The Committee currently comprises five Directors, all of whom are independent under the NYSE listing standards.
-During 2022, the Committee members were Andrea Funk, Stephen Hagge, James Miller, Josef Müller, Jim Turner1 and Marsha Williams.
+During 2023, the Committee members were Andrea Funk, Stephen Hagge, James Miller, Josef Müller, Andrew Teno1, and Marsha Williams.
 The Committee has responsibility for determining and implementing the Company's philosophy with respect to executive compensation.
 To implement this philosophy, the Committee oversees the establishment and administration of the Company's executive compensation program.
 The Committee operates under a written charter adopted by the Board of Directors.
 A copy of this charter is available on the Company's website at www.crowncork.com/investors/governance/compensation-committee-charter.